Hands up, don't shoot: Origin and backstory

 The first recorded incident of "Hands up" being chanted at a protest was during student protests in London in 2009.
 Trapped by riot police on Westminster bridge, some protesters raised their hands to demonstrate that they were not instigating the police violence and shouted "Hands up" to encourage others to do the same.

 On Saturday, August 9, 2014, Michael Brown and Dorian Johnson were walking together in Ferguson, Missouri after Brown robbed a convenience store.
 They were stopped by Officer Darren Wilson.
 There is still no clear report of exactly what transpired between this point of the incident and when Brown was shot because of major inconsistencies in the witnesses' stories.
 Wilson claimed that Brown reached into his police SUV for the officer's gun, but prosecutors were neither able to confirm nor disprove this.
 After the altercation near the vehicle, the official incident report says that Brown ran away from the vehicle.
 Then, Brown turned back around and started moving back toward the officer.
 Officer Wilson claimed he feared for the safety of his life, and that is when he shot and killed Michael Brown.

 One recurring feature in Dorian Johnson's eyewitness account of the incident was that Michael Brown put his hands in the air during the encounter with Officer Wilson.
 This claim was never investigated or vetted by anyone in the mainstream media, and was repeatedly broadcast as fact, causing more tension over this narrative.
 A typical recollection by Dorian Johnson was phrased as "[Michael Brown] turned around, and he put his hands in the air, and he started to get down."
 Three days after the killing of Michael Brown, Johnson told MSNBC that Brown said, "I don’t have a gun, stop shooting!"
 On March 4, 2015, the U.S. Department of Justice issued a report on the shooting, which said, "There is no witness who has stated that Brown had his hands up in surrender whose statement is otherwise consistent with the physical evidence" and "our investigation did not reveal any eyewitness who stated that Brown said 'don't shoot'."

+The "hands up, don't shoot" chant would in fact be popularized by Johnson's account of the shooting.

 In addition to Johnson, several witnesses to the shooting of Michael Brown described him as having his hands up during the encounter.
 However, no one else recalled Brown asking Wilson not to shoot his firearm.
+However, the March 2015 U.S. Department of Justice report noted how the several witnesses contradicting Wilson's version of events recanted their initial claims and made inconsistent statements.